About the Journal

 Sources of Support

-Sapienza - Università di Roma
+Sapienza Università di Roma - Dipartimento di Filosofia

 Journal History

-On the occasion of the participation in the European project Agora: Scholarly Open Access Research in European Philosophy (2011-2013), we decided to transform this series of volumes into an international online journal, that would be semantically linked to the textual archives of the ILIESI’s portal Daphnet.
+On the occasion of our participation in the European project Agora: Scholarly Open Access Research in European Philosophy (2011-2013), we decided to transform this series of volumes into an international online journal, that would be semantically linked to the textual archives of the ILIESI’s portal Daphnet.